-All published articles in DYSONA - Applied Science journal are distributed under a Creative Commons Attribution 4.0 International License.
+All published articles in DYSONA - Applied Science journal are Open Access distributed under a Creative Commons Attribution 4.0 International License.
 This means that all the provided materials can be copied, distributed, displayed and remixed by giving the authors and the journal the proper citation credits.

 The submitting author should declare the agreement of all authors for their manuscript to be distributed in accordance to (CC-BY) conditions upon first submission.
-Authors hold and retain ownership of the copyright for their content; however, the authors allow the download, reuse, print, reprint, modify, distribute and/or copy the published material as long as the authors and original material are properly cited
+Authors hold and retain ownership of the copyright for their content; however, the authors allow the download, reuse, print, reprint, modify, distribute and/or copy of the published material as long as the authors and original material are properly cited

 Before submitting your manuscript make sure to have all of the following documents and information in reach:

 We suggest to keep all the requested documents in one folder and to keep the original manuscript file open on your computer during submission which will make it easier to fill authors’ information, abstract, key words and other requested data.

 All authors are advised to have an ORCID account so they can provide their ORCID id upon manuscript acceptance.
 ORCID id can be provided during member registration, during manuscript submission or later by editing your account information from your member panel. for more information regarding ORCID registration click here.
 You can also learn more about ORCID's mission by clicking here.